Atharva1802/Jivika/README.md

 # Jivika
-This application is to introduce a new easy way in searching jobs for all daily wages and laborers.
+This application is to introduce a new easy way in searching jobs for all daily wagers and laborers.

 # OVERVIEW
 "JIVIKA" celebrating chances with infinite choices for all.